Matrix multiplication algorithm: Iterative algorithm

 This algorithm takes time Θ(nmp) (in asymptotic notation).
-A common simplification for the purpose of algorithms analysis is to assume that the inputs are all square matrices of size n × n, in which case the running time is Θ(n^{3}), i.e., cubic in the size of the dimension.
+A common simplification for the purpose of algorithm analysis is to assume that the inputs are all square matrices of size n × n, in which case the running time is Θ(n^{3}), i.e., cubic in the size of the dimension.

 Cache behavior

 The three loops in iterative matrix multiplication can be arbitrarily swapped with each other without an effect on correctness or asymptotic running time.
 However, the order can have a considerable impact on practical performance due to the memory access patterns and cache use of the algorithm;

 which order is best also depends on whether the matrices are stored in row-major order, column-major order, or a mix of both.

 In particular, in the idealized case of a fully associative cache consisting of M bytes and b bytes per cache line (i.e. M/b cache lines), the above algorithm is sub-optimal for A and B stored in row-major order.
 When n > M/b, every iteration of the inner loop (a simultaneous sweep through a row of A and a column of B) incurs a cache miss when accessing an element of B. This means that the algorithm incurs Θ(n^{3}) cache misses in the worst case.
 As of 2010, the speed of memories compared to that of processors is such that the cache misses, rather than the actual calculations, dominate the running time for sizable matrices.

 The optimal variant of the iterative algorithm for A and B in row-major layout is a tiled version, where the matrix is implicitly divided into square tiles of size √M by √M: